-Positions in this series manage, supervise and participate in wildland and structural fire suppression; medical, hazardous materials, and other emergencies; fire prevention and education; presuppression; equipment and facility maintenance; and forestry and fire law enforcement.
+Positions in this series manage, supervise and participate in wildland [and structural] fire suppression; [medical, hazardous materials, and other emergencies;] fire prevention and education; presuppression; equipment and facility maintenance; and forestry and fire law enforcement.
+Assist the Forestry Program Manager - Fire to ensure that the components of the divisions Wildland Fire Protection Program are managed and operated in an efficient, accurate and safe manner consistent with State, federal and division regulations, policies and procedures.

-Manage, supervise and participate in functional areas of fire protection; compile information, develop plans and make recommendations concerning training, prevention, suppression, emergency operations, fuels management, support services and administration.
+Manage, supervise and participate in functional areas of fire protection; compile information, develop plans and make recommendations concerning training, prevention, suppression, emergency operations, fuels management, support services and administration; develop plans, regulations, guidance documents and reports on regional wildfire activities; implement and coordinate regional wildfire activities with State, federal and local partners.